kuberise/kuberise.io/README.md

 - [http://grafana.127.0.0.1.nip.io](http://grafana.127.0.0.1.nip.io)
 - [http://keycloak.127.0.0.1.nip.io](http://keycloak.127.0.0.1.nip.io)

+In default minikube configuration, all services admin username and passwords are admin.
 For minikube tunnel to work, the minikube config information should be in ~/.kube/config file which is the default kubeconfig location.
 If you can not use minikube tunnel, you can use prot-forward to be able to access the dashboard of different services:

 ```sh